Responsibility assessment disputes

 Claims Assessment Review

 A CAR provides an opportunity for an independent arbitrator - who’s not part of ICBC - to make an objective decision about your responsibility assessment.
-This decision is based on a written application from you, along with the ICBC file material for your case.
+This decision is based on a written application from you, along with the ICBC claim.
 You must submit your application within 60 days of the date you received the responsibility assessment letter.
 Talk to your ICBC claim representative for more information.

 The CAR decision is binding on ICBC, but not on you.
 If you’re not satisfied with the outcome of the review, you still have further options.